JasleenSandhu1/Customer-Insights-Project/README.md

 ## Tools & Technologies

-Python- Data quality
+- Python- Data quality
-SQL – for data querying and aggregation
+- SQL – for data querying and aggregation
-Power BI – for interactive dashboards and visualizations
+- Power BI – for interactive dashboards and visualizations

 ## Business Impact
-This analysis provides actionable insights that help the business:
+- This analysis provides actionable insights that help the business:
--Optimize product strategy by focusing on top-performing categories -Enhance subscription adoption among high-value customers -Align marketing and pricing strategies with seasonal demand -Make informed decisions using an interactive dashboard
+-- Optimize product strategy by focusing on top-performing categories -- Enhance subscription adoption among high-value customers -- Align marketing and pricing strategies with seasonal demand -- Make informed decisions using an interactive dashboard